Skip to main content

 A pop-up window will open with the parental consent form.
 Read through this form, then select Confirm.

 Once this is finished, you're all set!
 Your users' access has now been confirmed.
-Keep in mind, these changes may take some time to go into effect.
+Keep in mind that these changes may take some time to take effect.

 If you need further assistance, don't hesitate to get in touch with us at support@kamiapp.com or book training with one of our Teacher Success Champions.